-This is a multi-stage program that will ultimately develop a practical, whole-of-community evidence-based approach that communities can adopt to build their resilience and adaptive capacity to enable them to be well prepared before, and bounce back stronger and better, after a disaster.
+This multi-stage program involves a practical, whole-of-community evidence-based approach that communities can adopt to build their resilience and adaptive capacity to enable them to be well prepared before, and bounce back stronger and better, after a disaster.

-We then intend to fund these projects, documenting and evaluating the work to establish best practice approaches that can be adopted and adapted within other communities so they too can improve their preparedness and resilience.
+We then intend to resource the projects to reality-test the framework through an FRRR funding program, in addition to supporting networking, information sharing and training.
+The work will be evaluated and documented to establish best practice approaches that can be adopted and adapted within other communities across Australia so they too can improve their preparedness and resilience.

-If you are located in a state or territory other than NSW, you can register your interest in being involved, as we do plan to roll this out nationally, once funding partners are confirmed in other States.
+If you are located in a state or territory other than NSW, you can register your interest in being involved, as we are starting to roll this out nationally, as funding partners are confirmed in other States.

 If you are a philanthropist and have an interest in working collaboratively to develop systemic, sustainable and community-led, place-based responses, we encourage you to read more about the DR:FR program.